noriakis/software/docs/stana/02-statistcal.md

 ## Consensus sequence calling {#cons}

-The consensus sequence calling can be performed using SNV matrix.
-For `MIDAS` and `MIDAS2` output, it can filter the confident positions as the software provides various statistics of SNVs.
-The implementation is based on `call_consensus.py` script available in `MIDAS`.
+The consensus sequence calling can be performed using SNV MAF matrix (or the matrix converted from the allelic counts).
+It can filter the confident and user-defined positions and output the multiple sequence alignment in `fastaList` slot.
+The `MIDAS` and `MIDAS2` output provides various statistics of SNVs that can be used for the filtering.
+The implementation is similar to that in `MIDAS`.
 Here we use pair-wise distances of sequences calculated by `dist.ml` in the default amino acid model (`JC69`), and performs neighbor-joining tree estimation by `NJ`.